- How to find a job

 What do I have to consider if I am an international student from an EU/EEA country?

-What residence permits are available for students from a third country?
+Which residence permits are available for students from a third country?

-There is a special residence permit for students from a third country, the so-called Residence Permit – Student.
-However, if your personal situation differs from that of other students, e.g. if you are married to an EU/EEA/Swiss citizen living in Austria or if you have already been living in Austria for several years and therefore already hold another residence permit, you do not necessarily have to apply for the Residence Permit – Student.
+There is a special residence permit for third-country nationals, the so-called Residence Permit – Student.
+However, if your personal situation differs from that of other students, e.g., if you are married to an EU/EEA/Swiss national living in Austria or if you have already been living in Austria for several years and therefore already hold another residence permit, you do not necessarily have to apply for the Residence Permit – Student..
 It all depends on your individual situation!

 I hold an Austrian Residence Permit - Student.
 Can I work more than 20 hours?